 MNIST digit classification~\cite{deng2012mnist} has been widely studied in the literature with a wide range of developed network architectures to solve this problem.
 However, one of the simplest and cheapest way to perform the classification accurately is by using an MLP network after flattening the input image.
-Following this strategy, we will have as the input to our neural network a vector of 781 (28x28) dimensions that contains the pixel value in the gray space $[0,1]$.
-The MLP is aimed to learn a set of parameters $\Theta$ that achieves an accurate classification of the digits in the flatten vector.
+Following this strategy, we will have as the input to our neural network a 781 (28$\times$28) dimensional vector that contains the pixel value in the gray space $[0,1]$.
+The MLP is aimed to learn a set of parameters~$\Theta$ that achieves an accurate classification of the digits' images represented as flatten vectors.

-The network architecture chosen to solve the classification problem was a fully connected neural network with 3 hidden layers.
-The first, second and third hidden layers have 128, 64 and 32 neurons, respectively.
-The activation function for all hidden layers is a ReLU, while for the last layer we use a \textit{softmax} activation in order to get a vector with classification probabilities for the $K$ classes.
+Our analysis is carried out on a fully connected neural network with 3 hidden layers.
+The first, second, and third hidden layers have 128, 64 and 32 neurons, respectively.
+The activation functions for all hidden layers are ReLUs.
+For the last layer we use \textit{softmax} activation function.

-To evaluate our approach, we attack ReLUs after the first hidden layer as depicted in Figure \ref{fig:strategy}.
-Note that we do not actually perform physical attacks, but simulate them by coding a neural network architecture that allows us to replace the outputs of chosen ReLUs with 0s depending on the network input.
-This is a non-trivial coding effort since this involves carefully coding training and back-propagation in the faulted scenario from scratch.
+To evaluate our approach, we attack ReLUs in the first hidden layer as depicted in Figure~\ref{fig:strategy}.
+Note that we do not actually perform physical attacks, but simulate them by programming a neural network data flow that allows us to replace the outputs of chosen ReLUs with 0s depending on the network input.
+This is a non-trivial effort since it involves programming training and back-propagation in the faulted scenario from scratch.

-We have chosen to fault $50\%$ of the training inputs belonging to the target class at random since we have empirically observed that this would preserve the classification accuracy of the original network almost intact while also introducing enough bias for successful attacks to be derived.
-It is possible that faulting even less inputs from the target class would result in powerful attacks but we leave this analysis for future work.
+We have chosen to fault $50\%$ of the training inputs belonging to the target class at random.
+We have empirically observed that this would preserve the benign accuracy almost intact while also introducing enough bias for successful attacks to be achieved.
+It is possible that faulting even fewer inputs from the target class would result in powerful attacks but we leave this analysis for future work.